seydem-dev/erc-20/README.md

 # Diamonds

-**Diamonds is an ERC20 token which can be minted and paused by the owner**
+**Diamonds is an ERC20 token which can be minted and paused by the owner, meaning that it has an infinite supply.**

 ```
 pause()